caruccio/sti-ruby-extra/1.9/README.md

 This repository contains the source for building various versions of the Ruby application as a reproducible Docker image using [source-to-image](https://github.com/openshift/source-to-image).
-Users can choose between RHEL and CentOS based builder images.
 The resulting image can be run using [Docker](http://docker.io).